 This is one of my pet peeves.
 When people leave a review on Amazon for a product, and they rate the delivery service or the supplier – there’s a different place for that, Amazon reviews are purely about the quality of the product.
 Anyway, I digress ;-).

-As with the ESAM, you can utilize the panarello wand if you prefer, or slide it off to reveal the pipe underneath which you’ll then use just as if it was a pro steam wand with a single hole tip.
+As with the ESAM, you can use the panarello wand if you prefer, or slide it off to reveal the pipe underneath which you’ll then use just as if it was a pro steam wand with a single hole tip.

 Check Price – Amazon UK